How Late Can My Baby’s Eyes Change Color?

 Babies are usually born with blue/blue-gray or brown eyes.
 If both parents are light-skinned Caucasians, blue or blue-gray may be the eye color you will first see.
 If you both have dark skin and brown eyes, your little one will probably have brown eyes at birth, but not necessarily.
 It depends on the genes for eye color that you passed down to them.

 Eye color is inherited.
 It used to be thought that it was a simple inheritance pattern, and often it is.
 Brown eyes are dominant over blue eyes.
-Generally speaking, each person has two genes for eye color.
-If you have brown eyes, you might have two brown-eye genes, or one brown and one blue.
-If you have blue eyes, you have two genes for blue eyes.
+Research has revealed that there may be more than two genes involved in eye color as it was previously believed.
+If you have brown eyes, you might have multiple brown-eye genes, or some brown and some blue.
+If you have blue eyes, you have more genes for blue eyes.
 Two brown-eyed parents will usually have brown-eyed babies.
 However, if both parents have a blue-eye gene, they can have a blue-eyed child.
 To help anticipate if this might happen to you, look back at your parents and grandparents.
 Think if there were any blue eyes among your relatives.